MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Create.Control

-A pointer to system service parameters that are used to control creation of the ACX request.
+A pointer to system service parameters that are used as additional input parameters for the ACX request.

 ### -field Parameters.Create.ControlCb

 The count in bytes (size) of the Create.Control buffer.

 ## -remarks

+Driver must use ACX_REQUEST_PARAMETERS only when working with I/O ACX Requests.
+Driver must use WDF request DDIs to handle other type of requests.

 ### Example